Mohun Bagan's Arijit Bagui - Can't repeat I-League mistakes in Super Cup

-Arijit Bagui was brought in last summer by Mohun Bagan as a mere squad player.
-Sarthak Golui, the first-choice right-back was loaned out to FC Pune City and suddenly Bagui was competing for a spot in the playing eleven with India international Gurjinder Kumar at the start of the I-League in November 2017.
+Arijit Bagui was brought in last summer by Mohun Bagan.
+Sarthak Golui who was to be the first-choice right-back was loaned out to FC Pune City and suddenly Bagui was competing for a spot in the playing eleven with Gurjinder Kumar at the start of the I-League in November 2017.

-A clean sheet in a 1-0 win and Sen seemed to have found his replacement for Pritam Kotal, who left for Delhi Dynamos.
+A 1-0 win followed and Sen seemed to have found his replacement for Pritam Kotal, who left for Delhi Dynamos.
 "This is my first time in a big club.
 The seniors and the coaching staff supported me a lot.
-Coming from a small club, everyone helped me settle in quickly," Bagui, who has already won the Sikkim Governor's Gold Cup in October with the Mariners, tells Goal
+Coming from a small club, everyone helped me settle in quickly," Bagui, who has already won the Sikkim Governor's Gold Cup in October with the Mariners, told Goal.

-Tragedy struck when he was stretchered off in the next game itself where he was tackled on his ankle by a Churchill Brothers player from behind in an off-the-ball incident.
-In that three-week layoff, Mohun Bagan experienced one of their most tumultuous periods in recent history, Sen resigned following three draws and his first league home defeat in three years and the club were languishing in the sixth spot.
+Tragedy struck when he was stretchered off in the next game itself where he injured his ankle after a tackle by a Churchill Brothers player in an off-the-ball incident.
+During that three-week layoff, Mohun Bagan experienced one of their most tumultuous periods in recent history.
+Sen resigned following three draws and after sufferinghis first league home defeat in three years with the club were languishing in the sixth spot.

-"It pained me a lot to see the team losing when I was sidelined with the injury.
-Teams like Mohun Bagan and East Bengal play to win the Championship.
+"It pained me a lot to see the team losing when I was sidelined with injury.
+Teams like Mohun Bagan and East Bengal play to win the championship.
 In my case, I played for a champion team Mohun Bagan and constantly dropping points hurt us.

 "It might have been okay if I played for a team who was there to just make up the numbers.
 Losing so many points in the first half the season almost made it difficult to keep up in the title race.
-We had to face the pressure and personally I was very sad," recounted Bagui.
+We were under pressure and personally I was very sad," recounted Bagui.

-The Dankuni resident made his comeback co-incidentally on the day Sankarlal Chakraborty took full-time charge, in a 2-0 win over Aizawl FC.
-21 points from 11 matches thereafter, Chakraborty took the fight till the last day of the league, turning around the season to finish third, four points behind champions Minerva Punjab and Bagui played in each one of them.
+The Dankuni resident made his comeback co-incidentally on the day Sankarlal Chakraborty took full-time charge - in a 2-0 win over Aizawl FC.
+After winning 21 points from 11 matches thereafter, Chakraborty kept Bagan in the title race till the last day of the league.
+They turned around the season to finish third, four points behind champions Minerva Punjab and Bagui played in each of the final eleven games.

-"It's do-or-die in the Super Cup.
-We've played them (Churchill Brothers) twice but there's no point thinking backwards.
+"It's do-or-die clash in the Super Cup.
+We've played them (Churchill Brothers) twice but there's no point looking back.
 Personally, I look always to give my best.
-Sometimes it doesn't happen sometimes it's a success."
+Sometimes it doesn't happen sometimes it happens."

 Bagui did not draw comparisons between Sen and his former assistant and eventual successor Chakraborty.
 "Everybody at the club loved him (Sen).
 He had to step away because of those bad results.
 He used to motivate me a lot.
 He used to say this is the time to prove yourself, you have to make use of the opportunity.
 Sankar Sir always tells me there is a long road ahead," he revealed.